 Executive Vice President, U.S. Onshore Exploration & Production

-Colorado’s regulatory authority – the Colorado Oil & Gas Conservation Commission (COGCC) – issued a statewide Notice to Operators (NTO) on May 2.
-Below is an update on the status of Anadarko’s progress on the requirements of each phase, along with a summary of the voluntary actions taken by the company and other relevant information.
+Colorado’s regulatory authority – the Colorado Oil & Gas Conservation Commission (COGCC) – issued a statewide Notice to Operators (NTO) on May 2, following the tragic home explosion that occurred in Firestone on April 17.

 - ~3,600 one-inch return lines associated with our operated vertical wells have been disconnected, and plugged and abandoned.